Ten years of Next2Sun: Solar Revolution celebrates a successful anniversary!

 Next2Sun feiert zehn Jahre innovative Agri-Photovoltaik im Solarpark Merzig-Wellingen.
 Umweltministerin und Branchenvertreter diskutieren Zukunft der Energieerzeugung und Landwirtschaft.

-Innovations in Agri-Photovoltaic
+Innovations in Agri-Photovoltaics

 Research and Development